-Spring 2017, Fall 2017, Spring 2018, and Fall 2018.
-Yet in the eight years since first including this notice in the Unified Agenda, the agencies have not published a Notice of Proposed Rulemaking, and have made no progress toward promulgating regulations implementing the UAC provisions of the TVPRA.
+152. DHS and USCIS included the same notice in the Unified Agenda again in 2012, Spring 2013, Fall 2013, Spring 2014, Fall 2014, Spring 2015, Fall 2015, Spring 2016, Fall 2016, Spring 2017, Fall 2017, Spring 2018, and Fall 2018.
+Yet in the nine years since first including this notice in the Unified Agenda, the agencies have not published a Notice of Proposed Rulemaking, and have made no progress toward promulgating regulations implementing the UAC provisions of the TVPRA.

-Plaintiffs Relied on USCIS's 2013 Policy and the TVPRA and Will Be Deprived of Their Right to Seek Asylum Before USCIS Under the New Policy and Will Be Severely Harmed
+Plaintiffs Relied on USCIS's 2013 Policy and the TVPRA, Will Be Deprived of Their Right to Seek Asylum Before USCIS Under the New Policies, and Will Be Severely Harmed

-- 120. Plaintiff M.E.R.E. entered the United States when he was 15 years old.
-Upon apprehension, he was determined by DHS to be a UAC. - 121.
-In reliance on the 2013 policy, M.E.R.E. first sought other forms of protection from removal, ultimately applying for asylum in March 2018 after reaching the age of 18.
-As of this filing, USCIS has not interviewed M.E.R.E. and his asylum application is still pending. - decline jurisdiction over M.E.R.E.'s asylum application because he filed after turning 18.
+153. Plaintiff M.E.R.E. entered the United States when he was 15 years old.
+Upon apprehension, he was determined by DHS to be a UAC.

+154. In reliance on the 2013 policy, M.E.R.E. first sought other forms of protection from removal, ultimately applying for asylum in March 2018 after having been reunited with his mother and reaching the age of 18.
+M.E.R.E. had an asylum interview in August 2020.
+As of this filing, M.E.R.E. has not received a decision on his asylum application.

+155. Under the new policy set forth in the 2019 Redetermination Memo, USCIS will decline jurisdiction over M.E.R.E.'s asylum application because he filed after turning 18.